-Knowing that Senegal is a least developed country and a highly indebted economy (76.6% of the GDP in 2022), the grant requested is essential to reduce climate hazards and reduce vulnerability in the Fatick area.
-This grant will help reduce the additional costs of adaptation which are estimated at the national level at around 683 million USD for the agriculture sector.
+Knowing that Senegal is a least developed country and a highly indebted economy (76.6% of the GDP in 202247), the grant requested is essential to reduce climate hazards and reduce vulnerability in the Fatick area.
+This grant will help reduce the additional costs of adaptation which are estimated at the national level at around 683 million USD for the agriculture sector48.

-Without the support of the Adaptation Fund, the local community of the Dead Sine Valley will face a cascade of challenges with potentially severe and lasting consequences.
+Without the support of the Adaptation Fund for combating soil salinization and implementing climate-resilient agriculture practices in the Dead Sine Valley in Senegal, the local community faces a cascade of challenges with potentially severe and lasting consequences.
 The persistent issue of soil salinization, exacerbated by climate change, could intensify, rendering vast tracts of land unsuitable for cultivation.
 The absence of funding would impede the adoption of climate-resilient agriculture practices, such as drought-resistant crops and efficient irrigation systems, leaving farmers without the tools and techniques necessary to adapt to changing environmental conditions.